Mingj-Liu/Implementation-of-LSTMP-based-on-pytorch-kaldi/README.md

 # Implementation-of-LSTMP-based-on-pytorch-kaldi

-This is the implementation of Deep Long Short-Term Memory Recurrent Neural Network with projection layer(DLSTMP).
+Implementation of Deep Long Short-Term Memory Recurrent Neural Network with projection layer(DLSTMP).

 This is the supplementary part of neural_networks.py in pytorch-kaldi.